Is Using an Expired Extinguisher Dangerous?

 For empty extinguishers, squeeze the handle to ensure all pressure is released, remove the head to signify it is empty, and then take it to your nearest steel recycling facility.

-Here at City Fire, we offer the installation, repair and maintenance of a wide range of fire safety equipment, including fire extinguishers.
+Here at City Fire Protection, we offer the installation, repair and maintenance of a wide range of fire safety equipment, including fire extinguishers.
 If you need your extinguishers replaced or repaired, get in touch with us today and we’ll be more than happy to help.